 I first got into the hobby of ROM hacking around the age of 13, when I came across Lunar Magic created by FuSoYa.
 While randomly searching for Super Mario World videos on YouTube, I started coming across rather bizarre custom levels.
-Confused, I looked at the comments only to see folks with pitchfork and torches scream “Lunar Magic” everywhere.
-When I looked up this tool, I eventually ended up at Super Mario World Central that fateful day.
+Confused, I looked at the comments only to see folks mention “Lunar Magic” everywhere.
+When I looked up Lunar Magic, I eventually ended up at Super Mario World Central.

-Over the course of many years hacking away at Super Mario World, I’ve slowly learned the assembly language for the Super Nintendo Entertainment System in order to do more advanced things with Super Mario World, such as creating custom patches or foes.
+During the many years of hacking Super Mario World, I also learned the assembly language for the Super Nintendo Entertainment System in order to do more advanced things with Super Mario World.
+With assembly, I could create custom patches or custom enemies.
 Eventually, I passed on my knowledge to other folks in the form of two assembly tutorials (books?), which you may find in the subpages of this page.

 Nowadays, I don’t ROM hack as much as I used to back then.
-I still do come up with interesting projects every now and then, though, which I may finish if I’m lucky enough.
+I still do come up with interesting emulation projects every now and then, though.